E-card

 E-card is an electronic postcard or greeting card, with the primary difference being that it is created using digital media instead of paper or other traditional materials.
-E-cards are made available many different ways, usually on various Internet sites.
+E-cards are available in many different mediums, usually on various Internet sites.
 They can be sent to a recipient virtually, usually via e-mail or an instant messaging service.

-Since e-cards are digital "content", they are highly editable, allowing them to be extensively personalised by the sender.
-They are also capable of presenting animated gifs or video.
+Since e-cards are digital "content", they are highly editable, allowing them to be extensively personalized by the sender.
+They are also capable of presenting animated GIFs or videos.